 My Favorite Vegan Saag Paneer Recipe

-So if your like me and have a thing for Indian food but are intimidated to making it yourself let me assure you that you are completely capable.
-I made it super easy and taster than ever.
-Most of the ingredients are probably already in your pantry, just get a few spices and your ready to start cooking.
+So if you are like me and have a thing for Indian food but are intimidated to make it yourself let me assure you that you are completely capable.
+I made it super easy and tastier than ever.
+Most of the ingredients are probably already in your pantry, just get a few spices, and you’re ready to start cooking.

-Traditional the Saag in Saag Paneer is often made with ghee, clarified butter, and heavy cream.
-This recipe still has the thick and creamy consistence of traditional saag but without the added dairy and heavy oils.
+Traditional Saag in Saag Paneer is often made with ghee, clarified butter, and heavy cream.
+This recipe still has the thick and creamy consistency of traditional saag but without the added dairy and heavy oils.

-The paneer however is cheese but luckily very closely resembles and taste like tofu.
-For a long time I even believed paneer to be tofu, crazy huh.
+The paneer however is cheese but luckily very closely resembles and tastes like tofu.
+For a long time, I even believed paneer to be tofu, crazy huh?

-We don’t always add tofu to this dish and if your not a BIG tofu fan, no worries, it taste just as great without it.
-Lately the family has been requesting to try more tofu dishes.
-I’m not to happy about this but if your new to adding tofu in your meals and are nervous about the flavor/ consistency, this recipe is perfect to get you started.
+We don’t always add tofu to this dish and if you are not a BIG tofu fan, no worries, it tastes just as great without it.
+Lately, the family has been requesting to try more tofu dishes.
+I’m not too happy about this but if you are new to adding tofu to your meals and are nervous about the flavor/ consistency, this recipe is perfect to get you started.

 One of my favorite things about this recipe is… can you guess?
 The spinach!
 Really, I can eat this all the time, raw or cooked, it doesn’t matter.
-Spinach is full of so many essential nutrients and is great for regulating blood, strengthening muscles, aids in bone mineralization and protects the skin from harmful UV rays.
+Spinach is full of so many essential nutrients and is great for regulating blood, strengthening muscles, aiding in bone mineralization, and protecting the skin from harmful UV rays.